-The Chief of Police or designee will draft the proposed timely warning and forward it to the Vice President for Business and Finance (VPBF) and the President.
-VPBF will forward to the appropriate senior administrators for review if necessary.
-After review and revision, the Chief of Police or designee will forward the timely warning notice to Information Technology with instructions for transmitting the Buff Alert - Timely Warning Notice to the University community as a blast email.
+The Clery Compliance Officer or designee will draft the proposed timely warning and forward it to the Chief of Police or designee.
+The University's Communication and Marketing or appropriate senior administrators may review if necessary.
+After review and revision, the Chief of Police or designee will transmit the Timely Warning Notice to the University community as a blast email.
+Transmission of the Timely Warning Notice may be completed by but not limited to Communication and Marketing, Information Technology or UPD.
+The Chief of Police or designee will notify the Vice President for Business and Finance (VPBF) and the President of the timely warning to be distributed.
 Updates to the WTAMU community about any particular case resulting in a timely warning also may be distributed electronically via blast email or posted on the University's web site.